Clarence Kolb

-Clarence William Kolb (July 31, 1874 – November 25, 1964) was an American vaudeville performer and actor known for his comedy routines that featured a Dutch dialect.
+Clarence William Kolb, sometimes given as C. William Kolb, (July 31, 1874 – November 25, 1964) was an American vaudeville performer and actor known for his comedy routines that featured a Dutch dialect.

 Biography

 Kolb started out as one half of a vaudeville comedy team, Kolb and Dill, with Max Dill.
 They styled their act on the famous team of Weber and Fields.
 In addition to their stage work, they appeared in a series of short films and a feature-length movie in 1917.
 Afterwards, Kolb made a return to vaudeville, only returning to the movies in the late 1930s.